A Christmas Message 2011

 It’s ironic, while New York was the key target in the 9/11 political terrorist attacks, it is New York’s Wall Street, with Goldman Sachs and Morgan Stanley at the forefront, that unleashed the financial terrorist attacks on the US and the rest of the world with far greater negative impact, blowback, on the West.
 [2013: They're At It Again; see the Sneakers article, One World Peace And Security].
 The question begs asking, why is there such a vast difference in the government's response with al-Qaeda versus al-Wallstreet?
 The simple answer is that our government is filled with al-Wallstreet operatives.
 [For the back story of the US financial mess and where it's heading, see chapter six in the book, The Blind Man's Elephant and the final chapter in The Curious Elephant, The Great Rebellion.
 For a secular look at these events, read The Big Short- Inside The Doomsday Machine by Michael Lewis].

-This past year, May to be exact, there was a big kerfuffle, or much ado about nothing really, when Harold Camping made the prediction that May 21, 2011 marked the end of the world.
+In May 2010, there was a big kerfuffle, or much ado about nothing really, when Harold Camping made the prediction that May 21, 2011 marked the end of the world.
 His end of the world prediction was not financial in nature, but more about people and the planet.
 His followers sold off belongings, including their houses in some cases in order to get the word out and warn everyone.
 You have to give them credit for sincerity because they really put their money where their mouth was on that one.

-For others this past year, it probably felt like the end of the world when they lost their houses, and their jobs, too, but for far less noble causes, the tumble on effect of Wall Street greed, witnessed by the massive cardiac arrest of the subprime mortgage bond market, and the way beyond rational, nation killing military debt spending that continues, like some medieval cure, to bleed out the US empire’s ever weakening economy.
+For others in 2010, it probably felt like the end of the world when they lost their houses, and their jobs, too, but for far less noble causes, the tumble on effect of Wall Street greed, witnessed by the massive cardiac arrest of the subprime mortgage bond market, and the way beyond rational, nation killing military debt spending that continues [$716 Billion 2019], like some medieval cure, to bleed out the US empire’s ever weakening economy.

-In typical fashion, the media beat the “end of the world” story to death.
+In typical fashion, the media beat the 2011 “end of the world” story to death.
 In the end, May 21, 2011 came and went just like all the days before it in 2011.
 The readjusted date was moved up six months to October 21, 2011 with the same results, but with hardly a peep from the media.
-And next December we get the end of the Maya’s 5125.4 year, or Long calendar on the 21st.
-The media will surely return for this on the heels of the US presidential election.
+And in December 2012 we got another end of the world scenario with the Maya’s 5125.4 year, or Long calendar on the 21st.
 [See the Sneakers article, Momma Maya, What's Next?].

 No one seems exactly sure what this signified for the Mayas other than marking the end of an age.
 However, some nouveau postulators say that it is an ending, the Apocalypse, the end of the world, while others, optimists that the glass is half full, claim it’s a new, enlightened beginning.
 Some say it will mark the beginning of dramatic climate surges, others the alignment of galactic time portals.
 If we have a horde of Mayas spontaneously materializing on the solstice December 2012, we’ll know why.
+So far, no one has popped into view.
 We do know that for the first time in 26,000 Earth years, the Sun will align itself with the equator of our Milky Way galaxy on that day.

 While many people don’t seem to have a real hunger concerning a personal interest in religion on a daily basis, we certainly do have an insatiable thirst to know when the world will end.
-Perhaps by knowing, we feel it gives us time to hedge our theological bets on the altar of the church of CYA.
+Perhaps by knowing, we feel it gives us time to hedge our theological bets on the altar of the CYA church.

 Of course, when the Biblical record speaks of the end of the world, it is referring to the end of this particular age, and not the inhabited planet.
 “And as he [Christ] sat upon the Mount of Olives, the disciples came unto him privately, saying, Tell us, when shall these things be and what shall be the sign of your coming, and of the end of the world?”
 [Mat.
 24:3].
 The word world here in Greek is aion, meaning age as opposed to the Greek oikoumene, which does refer to our planet full of people.